EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 ## Writing a letter

-Someone asked you for a letter of recommendation, and want to help that person by maximizing the impact your letter has.
+Someone asked you for a letter of recommendation, and you want to help that person by maximizing the impact your letter has?
+Great!

 Your main goal is to provide useful and detailed information about the candidate that you back up with evidence.
 A short letter, especially one filled with platitudes such as "X is an enthusiastic and quick learner, and I enjoyed working with them, they would be a great fit for your program", is useless.